-An Update on the Possibility of Civil Partnerships for Opposite-Sex Couples
+An Update on the Possibility of a Civil Partnership for Opposite-Sex Couples

 After their appeal was rejected by the Court of Appeal in February 2017, Rebecca Steinfeld and Charles Keidan have been granted the right to pursue their case, seeking the legal right of opposite-sex couples to enter into civil partnerships, in the Supreme Court.